 4.28/5

-Larger-than-life Lanzarote legend Cesar Manrique left his imprint all over the island, but nowhere more so than the north.
+Larger-than-life Lanzarote legend César Manrique left his imprint all over the island, but nowhere more so than the north.
 The architect was inspired by the region's extraordinary geology.
-This tour takes in three of his works – the Green Caves, Jameos del Agua and Mirador del Rio.
+This tour takes in three iconic sights – the Green Caves, Jameos del Agua and Mirador del Rio.
 David, one of our local guides, says, "the north of the island was a canvas for Manrique's palette.
 As he used to say, “the north is still the traditional Lanzarote.”First up are the Green Caves, where a maze of galleries and stairways lead you to a natural auditorium.
 These caverns – 16 have been discovered so far – are air bubbles that are linked by a tunnel created by the lava flow from a volcanic eruption.
-Manrique was instrumental in adapting the cave system for visitors.
-His influence is even more pronounced in the Jameos del Agua.
+During the 1960s, the Cabildo of Lanzarote commissioned Jesús Soto to adapt the cave system for visitors, creating one of the island's most fascinating attractions.
+The influence of Manrique is, however, even more pronounced in the Jameos del Agua.
 Here, he harmonised this roofless volcanic cave, adding rock gardens and a glassy lake, filled with blind, white crabs found only in Lanzarote.Also on the agenda is Mirador del Rio, one of Manrique's most sci-fi creations.
 Not only does this viewpoint blend in seamlessly with its surroundings atop a 470-metre-tall cliff, but it boasts wow-factor vistas across to the island of La Graciosa.
 Next, you'll head to Haria, an oasis of green known as the “Valley of a Thousand Palms,” scattered with whitewashed houses and surrounded by peaks.
 If you book the tour option that includes lunch, you'll sit down for a meal made from locally sourced ingredients in a typical Canarian house here, too.

 4.51/5

 Blistered and beautiful, Timanfaya National Park is the jewel in Lanzarote's crown.
 This spectacular destination is home to the Fire Mountains, a treasure trove of biodiversity and a UNESCO biosphere reserve.
 Monica, one of our expert local guides says, "The Fire Mountains are so special because, first and foremost, they are home to an astounding variety of plant and animal species found nowhere else on Earth.
 Our aim is to ensure the conservation of its ecosystems while promoting sustainable use of natural resources."Begin your adventure with a scenic drive through these jaw-dropping landscapes.
 Gaze at the lava fields, craters, volcanic cones, and geothermal displays that make this park truly out of this world.
 Capture unforgettable photos as you learn about the park's fascinating volcanic history from your guide.
-Next, visit El Diablo Restaurant where cooking takes a twist - meals are prepared using volcanic heat - no electricity or gas needed.Finally, saddle up for a relaxing camel ride amid the dramatic scenery of Timanfaya.
+Next, visit El Diablo Restaurant where cooking takes a twist - meals are prepared using volcanic heat - no electricity or gas needed.Finally, if you've opted for a camel ride, you'll saddle up amid the dramatic scenery of Timanfaya.
 Absorb the panoramic views and soak in the tranquillity of this extraordinary landscape.
 It's a very special National Park, and this is an experience that will get you right into the raw natural beauty and power of Lanzarote's Fire Mountains.

 de, en